 6 October, 2016

-Hey, guys!
+Hey, everyone!
 I talk about HTTP/2 (and other stuff) in my upcoming book from Manning publications on web performance.
 Maybe check it out if that's your kind of thing.
 In any event, I hope you like this post!

 I've been doing some research on HTTP/2 use across the world in preparation for an article on another outlet.
 In doing so, I've observed some compelling relationships between HTTP/2 support by browser, the developing world, and internet infrastructure quality.